ddgae2/network/ReadME.md

 #### Compiling, Training, and Evaluating the Model

-I dont know the answer to these questions. i do not have clear grasp of deep network and neural network. therefore unable to perform the challenge.
+I dont know the answer to these questions.
+I do not have a clear grasp of deep and neural network.
+Therefore I am unable to perform the challenge.

 How many neurons, layers, and activation functions did you select for your neural network model, and why?